Bach House (Eisenach): History

 The Bach family was a widespread musical family, with members working in musical professions throughout Thuringia since the first half of the 16th century until the end of the 18th century.
-Already in 1665, Johann Christoph Bach was appointed organist at St. George's in Eisenach.
+Already in 1665, Johann Christoph Bach was appointed organist at St. George's Church in Eisenach.

 Bach's father Johann Ambrosius Bach accepted a position as the Eisenach council's Haußmann (city music director) in 1671.
 The family first rented rooms in a half-timbered house in the Rittergasse 11 (directly south of today's museum garden), and owned at the time by the city's forests administrator Balthasar Schneider.
 Since only property owners could claim citizenship, in 1674 Johann Ambrosius Bach bought a house in the Fleischgass (probably Lutherstraße 35), its location was 100 metres to the north of today's museum.
 The original house in the Fleischgass is no longer standing, it was replaced twice over in the 18th and 19th centuries.
-Identifying today the exact location of Bach's birth is almost hopeless in view of the fact that people wishing to become citizens did not always move into the places they acquired for that purpose, and instead rented them out.
+Identifying today the exact location of Bach's birth is almost hopeless since people wishing to become citizens did not always move into the places they acquired for that purpose, and instead rented them out.
 Based on the location of Ambrosius Bach's first rooms at the building in the Rittergasse and his ownership of the property in the Lutherstraße, one may conjecture that Bach's family lived in this area of the city and so at least very close to the location of the present-day museum.

 Johann Sebastian Bach was born on 21 March 1685 in Eisenach and baptized two days later in St. George's Church.
 He spent the first 10 years of his life at Eisenach.
 The family's musical tradition brought him into close contact with music and the musical profession.
 His father early taught him to play string and wind instruments.
 At St. George's, Bach could witness his cousin Johann Christoph Bach playing the organ, later his favourite instrument.
 From 1692 until 1695, Johann Sebastian Bach attended the Latin school at Eisenach and joined its chorus musicus; for its members music lessons were included in the school's timetable on four days of the week.
 On 1 May 1694, Bach's mother Elisabeth Bach died, on 20 February 1695 also Bach's father Ambrosius died.
 In July 1695, Johann Sebastian and his brother Johann Jacob left Eisenach to live with the family of their older brother Johann Christoph in Ohrdruf.